 I once went for allergy testing as my hands kept getting itchy and bleeding.
 It turned out that I didn’t have a latex allergy (phew) but just washed my hands too much.
 The nurse applied a control substance to check for a response and my arm swelled up to mammoth proportions.
 She was very impressed.
 Apparently I have an amazingly good histamine response, which conversely, is bad.

 In the mid nineties, the stress of qualifying as a nurse used to make me come out in random hives on my face.
 The busier the ward, the worse the shift, then the bigger and redder my facial lumps got.
-My amusing and lovely friend Angela used to go on hive-watch and started calling me the Boy in the Bubble.
+A friend used to go on hive-watch and started calling me the Boy in the Bubble.
 She advocated that I was allergic to so much stuff that I should live in a giant hermetically sealed bubble.
 That sounds like bliss.

 I hate this modern trend of thinking you’re allergic to anything.
 I don’t believe half of them.
 If people tell me they’re allergic to gluten I’m not generally convinced until they show me a lab report of their celiac serology.
 It’s often affected nonsense.